-You can have intravenous chemotherapy over different amounts of time.
+You can have chemotherapy into a vein (intravenous chemotherapy) over different amounts of time.
 It depends on the drug and the type of cancer it’s treating.

 For instance, you might have the drugs for each course of chemo: